Weekly Family Line

 and second to Rebecca Norman-Graham (1913-)

-Lula Spaulding was the daughter of Guy Spaulding (1849-1904) and Patsy Mitchell-Spaulding (1854-1904), she was also the granddaughter to the Spaulding's Patriarch and Matriarch Benjamin Spaulding (1773-1862) and Edith Jacobs-Spaulding (1786-1871).
-Lula’s mother Patsy Mitchell was the granddaughter of Alfred Blanks Sr. born about 1783 and the great grand to the Blanks of Bladen, Columbus and Robeson Counties Patriarch John Blanks Sr. born about 1750.
+Lula Spaulding was the daughter of Guy Spaulding (1849–1904) and Patsy Mitchell-Spaulding (1854–1904) and the granddaughter of Benjamin Spaulding (1773–1862) and Edith Jacobs-Spaulding (1786–1871), the patriarch and matriarch of the Spaulding family.
+On her maternal side, Patsy Mitchell was the granddaughter of Alfred Blanks Sr. (c.
+1783) and the great-granddaughter of John Blanks Sr. (c.
+1750), the progenitor of the Blanks family in Bladen, Columbus, and Robeson Counties.

 James H. Graham 1880 Census